blackerby/govinfoR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of govinfoR is to provide an easy way to interact with the United States Government Publishing Office (GPO) GovInfo API in R. It’s currently a work in progress and not ready for serious use.
+`govinfoR` offers an easy way to access data provided by the [United States Government Publishing Office (GPO) GovInfo API](https://api.govinfo.gov/docs/) in R. It’s currently in early development, but functions for all GET endpoints are available.
+The API’s `search` endpoint, which as of this writing is in Public Preview, is outside the scope of this package at present.

 ## Installation